esper-io/dev-docs/docs/home/support.md

 ## Slack

-Join our slack community [Epser on Slack]().
+Join our Slack community [Epser on Slack]().

 ## Email

-Still need help ?
+Still need help?
 You can reach out to us at `developer@esper.io`.
 We will get back to you as soon as possible.